Shirine Khoury-Haq: The Co-operative Group

-Khoury-Haq joined The Co-operative Group in August 2019, serving as chief financial officer and head of the life services division, which sells insurance and provides funeral care and legal services.
+Khoury-Haq joined The Co-operative Group in August 2019, as chief financial officer and head of the life services division, which sells insurance and provides funeral care and legal services.

 In May 2022, she was appointed interim CEO following the departure of Steve Murrells, becoming the group's first female CEO in its 159-year history.
 She was confirmed as permanent CEO in August 2022.
 Khoury-Haq is one of only a handful of women CEOs leading FTSE 100 or equivalent businesses in the UK.
 She earns an annual salary of £750,000, plus a bonus, bringing her total remuneration to over £1 million in recent years.
+Between 2022 and 2024, Khoury-Haq led a turnaround of the Co-op, during which group debt fell by 94%, pre-tax profits rose by 475%, online sales grew by 46%, and membership increased by 22% to 6.2 million.
+Co-op Legal Services also invested in artificial intelligence to accelerate probate administration, enabling cases to be resolved more quickly.